If you are just after the quick answer for the best baby exersaucer, then our personal recommendation is the Skip Hop Explore and More.

 - Is a little more pricey than other options, which may be a drawback if you are on a limited budget.

-A trusted brand for many baby toy products, this exersaucer from Evenflo can be used from infancy to toddlerhood with its unique conversion abilities.
 This product even features a folding ability, allowing it to collapse, which may allow for easier storage.

 - Can be used over three stages of your baby’s development: playmat with toy arch for infancy, regular exersaucer, and play table for toddlerhood.